 7. Improves Respiratory Health

 In aromatherapy, myrtle oil can alleviate the symptoms of respiratory conditions.
 It’s especially useful if you have bronchitis, asthma, or a stuffy nose.
 Inhaling the oil will calm the respiratory tract, helping oxygen pass through with ease.
-The sedative properties will also slow down breathing.

 For an oil with diverse benefits, myrtle is relatively affordable.
 It’s the epitome of a multi-tasking remedy, making it an excellent choice for when you’re on the go.